ABBO News

 Government data on Tuesday confirmed that Helene, Milton, and the aerospace strikes had accounted for much of the sharp slowdown in job growth in October.

 The state employment and unemployment report also showed the labor market steadily slowing.
-Economists estimated that the strikes and storms probably subtracted between 100,000 and 125,000 jobs from payrolls last month.
-Nonfarm payrolls increased by a scant 12,000 jobs in October, the smallest gain since December 2020, after rising by 223,000 in September.
+Economists estimated the strikes and storms probably subtracted between 100,000 and 125,000 jobs from payrolls last month.

-The Boeing strike ended early this month after workers accepted a new contract while rebuilding is underway in the areas devastated by the hurricanes.
-That creates a base of at least 100,000 jobs for November’s payrolls.
+Nonfarm payrolls increased by a scant 12,000 jobs in October, the fewest since December 2020, after rising by 223,000 in September.
+The Boeing strike ended early this month after workers accepted a new contract, while rebuilding is underway in the areas devastated by the hurricanes, creating a base of at least 100,000 jobs for November’s payrolls.

 Data next week on unemployment rolls could offer more clarity on the state of the labor market in November.

 The number of people receiving benefits after an initial week of aid, a proxy for hiring, increased 36,000 to a seasonally adjusted 1.908 million during the week ending November 9, the claims report showed.
-The so-called continuing claims have been boosted by Boeing-related furloughs and the hurricanes.

 The Fed embarked on its policy easing cycle with an unusually large half-percentage-point rate cut in September, its first reduction in borrowing costs since 2020.
 It hiked rates by 525 basis points in 2022 and 2023 to curb a surge in inflation.